-We now ask the groom’s brother Tim and the bride’s cousin Clara to come forward to sign the Marriage Licence, with musical accompaniment by the bride’s cousin, Ty. (musicians play, couple return to middle)
+We now ask the groom’s brother Tim and the bride’s cousin Clara to come forward to sign the Marriage License, with musical accompaniment by the bride’s cousin, Ty. (musicians play, couple return to middle)

 I now have the great honour to present to you the newly married couple, RACHEL AND MICHAEL!
 Please welcome them enthusiastically!

 General merriment and rejoicing – and lots of toasts